-Katrin Motta (Dipl.-Psych.) is the contact person at the Student Counseling Service for students with a disability or chronic illness Her deputies are Birgit Grunschel (Dipl.-Soz.wiss.) and Katja Grathwol (Dipl.-Päd).
+Katrin Motta (Dipl.-Psych.) and Carmen Schüßler (Dipl.-Theol.) are the contact persons at the Student Counseling Service for students with a disability or (chronic) illness.
+Their deputies are Birgit Grunschel (Dipl.-Soz.wiss.) and Katja Grathwol (Dipl.-Päd).
 You can contact us easily and in various ways.
 Just call us or send an e-mail to: firstname.lastname@example.org

-You can make use of the Student Counseling Service's open hours for straightforward consultations.
+You can also make use of the Student Counseling Service's open hours for straightforward consultations.

-Please let us know in advance if you require disabled access.
+Please let us know in advance if you require barrier-free access.

-I can support you in deciding on the appropriate type of study and university, in planning and organizing your studies, and in answering questions about possible alternatives.
+We can support you in deciding on the appropriate type of study and university, in planning and organizing your studies, and in answering questions about possible alternatives.
 There is also the option of counseling in personally difficult situations.
-An important topic can also be the financing of studies, the procurement of necessary aids, finding suitable housing, as well as assistance in everyday study.
-If you need an individual adjustment of study conditions, you can apply for disadvantage compensation.
+Important topics may also include financing your studies, getting access to necessary tools and resources, finding suitable housing, and assistance in everyday study routines.
+If you need an individual adjustment of study conditions, you can apply for disadvantage compensation ("Nachteilsausgleich").
 Counseling is voluntary, confidential and open-ended.

 You can find other consultation topics that may be relevant to you and other students before and during your studies here.